AndreWeiner/turbulence_modelling_lecture/exercises/system_setup.md

 On Linux-based operating systems, Python is typically pre-installed.
 Any version of Python 3 will be fine for this course.

 For Windows, you can download the latest installer form the [official website](https://www.python.org/downloads/windows/).
 At the time of writing, the latest version is [Windows installer (64-bit)](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).

+## (Optional) Code editor

+A good code editor with support for syntax highlighting and auto-completion can save you a lot of time and frustration.
+If you don't have a favorite editor yet, [Visual Studio Code (VScode)](https://code.visualstudio.com/#alt-downloads) is an excellent option.
+For editing your OpenFOAM dictionaries and Python scripts, you may find the extensions for C/C++ and Python helpful (click on *Extensions* in the left side panel, search for C++ or Python, select the extension provided by Microsoft, and click on *install*).